 One of the primary concepts of Alexander therapy is the idea of Kinaesthesia, which is defined as the ideal way to stand, sit and move.
 Therefore, patients undergoing Alexander training should expect a variety of postural corrections and adjustment exercises.
 Unlike many other therapy options, Alexander is not an actual healing art in so much as a way to improve posture and movement habits in an attempt to organically provide sciatica relief.

-This essay will provide an overview of Alexander Technique, as used to treat sciatica nerve symptoms.
+This essay will provide an overview of Alexander Technique, as it is used to treat sciatica nerve symptoms.

 In most cases, the pain is said to come about due to poor posture habits, poor locomotion habits, non-ergonomic movements and inefficient movements.
 Stresses in the body need release or they will enact pain.
 Therefore, the Alexander practitioner is concerned with educating the best ways to move, stand, sit, lie down, speak and every other common activity used during day to day life.